david-delpico-ml/ticketing-classifier/README.md

 ## Project Overview
 ### Goal
-To predict technician work category using NLP, improving repairing/maintenace response time, eliminating workload and avoiding non-job-related learning.
+To predict technician work category using NLP, improving repairing/maintenance response time, eliminating workload and avoiding non-job-related learning.
 ### Problem Statement
-The workers in the hospital send a reparing/maintenace request throw a ticketing software.
-They have to specify the category of the maintenance technician to whom is intended (electrician, mechanic, plumber, carpenter, etc.) but often the incidences are miscategoriced because the healthcare personel hasn't been trainned for it.
-This situation leads to a slower response of the maintenace team and extra workload (and frustration) to the healthcare personel that has to learn constantly who is in charge of every part of the equipment and building instead of performing their duties.
+The workers in the hospital send a repairing/maintenance request throw a ticketing software.
+They have to specify the category of the maintenance technician to whom is intended (electrician, mechanic, plumber, carpenter, etc.) but often the incidences are miscategorized because the healthcare personnel hasn't been trained for it.
+This situation leads to a slower response of the maintenance team and extra workload (and frustration) to the healthcare personnel that has to learn constantly who is in charge of every part of the equipment and building instead of performing their duties.
 The situation is compounded when new short term employees arrive.
 ### Metrics
-Cause the number of incidences is different for every categorie (imbalanced classes), I opt for Precision, Recall, and F1-Score with Macro Average, so all the categories are treated equally.
+Cause the number of incidences is different for every category (imbalanced classes), I opt for Precision, Recall, and F1-Score with Macro Average, so all the categories are treated equally.
 I use confusion matrix for exploring.

 ### Approach
-Supervised learning using a clasification model
+Supervised learning using a classification model

 ## Data